-How to keep your client's property safe
+How to keep your client's property safe from natural gas issues

 You know better than anybody — gas, electric and other utility lines are just about everywhere.
 Help us keep it all intact.

 811: The national Call Before You Dig number

 - Call at least two business days before you start digging (it's the law!).

 - 811 locates need to be under the name of the person who is doing the digging.

 Take precautions if you smell or hear a gas leak during your work.

 Call us immediately at (800) 227-9187, and follow these steps:

 - Don’t smoke, light matches, turn your electrical switches on or off, use the telephone or do anything else that might create a spark.

 - Evacuate everyone in the area, and keep others away.